dpwiese/personal-website/content/posts/react-native-gomobile.md

       fmt.Println("Here I am!")
     }
     ```
-  You can read more about naming and organization: [The Go Blog: Organizing Go Code](https://blog.golang.org/organizing-go-code)
+    You can read more about naming and organization: <a href="https://blog.golang.org/organizing-go-code" target="_blank">The Go Blog: Organizing Go Code</a>

 * A sample function implementation <br> <!-- hack for bullet alignment in safari -->
   ```go